 Yes, you can trade out of hours on selected instruments (e.g indices and currencies).
 You cannot trade equities out of market hours.

 Yes, stop/limit orders placed on an open position will be cancelled automatically should one or the other get triggered first.
-However, an order to close a position placed via Direct Market Access (DMA) will not be cancelled in the event of a current working stop loss being triggered first.

 Yes, you can select ‘trailing’ on the order ticket then choose the number of points you wish your stop loss to trail the market price.
 You can also add trailing stop losses to current open positions at any time.